How to Search Form Field Signatures in PDF Documents Using Java

 implementation 'com.groupdocs:groupdocs-signature:23.12'

-Once set up and licensed, initialize it in your Java application:
+Once your dependency is configured, initialize the library in your Java application:

 import com.groupdocs.signature.Signature;